Introduction to the supervisory authorities and the supervision of child welfare services, social services and health and care services in Norway

 - consent to health care

-- individual plans for people who require several different types of services
+- individual plan for people who over a protracted period require coordination of several different types of services

 The Social Services Act contains provisions about the duty of the municipalities to provide services to the population, such as providing: